AckerlyXu/heima/articles/storage/storage-java-hudson-continuous-integration-solution.md

 ---
-title: How to use Hudson with Blob storage | Azure
+title: How to use Hudson with Blob storage | Microsoft Docs
 description: Describes how to use Hudson with Azure Blob storage as a repository for build artifacts.
 services: storage
 documentationcenter: java
-author: dineshmurthy
+author: seguler
 manager: jahogg
 editor: tysonn